 Meet The Indiana Jones Of Ancient Ales And Extreme Beverages

-He's sometimes known as the Indiana Jones of his area of research – ancient ales, wines and extreme beverages.
+He is sometimes known as the Indiana Jones of his area of research — ancient ales, wines and extreme beverages.
 Others call him Dr. Pat.

 Patrick McGovern has spent decades searching for and analyzing the residues of fermented drinks that can be hundreds or thousands of years old — and then re-creating them.

-His latest book, Ancient Brews: Rediscovered and Re-created, delves into the early history of fermentation.
+His latest book, Ancient Brews: Rediscovered and Re-Created, delves into the early history of fermentation.
 He takes us all the way back to supposedly drunken monkeys feasting on fermented fruit juice or honey they found, long before any human had figured out how to brew beer.
 And he takes us through his modern re-creations of some of these ancient brews and their cultural importance.

-"Just about every culture you can think of, they have a fermented beverage that's central to the social activity, religions, and a lot of times it becomes economically very important," McGovern says.
+"Just about every culture you can think of, they have a fermented beverage that's central to the social activity, religions, and a lot of times, it becomes economically very important," McGovern says.
 "And I'm always surprised when I see a book on the Paleolithic, or even just more modern recent history, where they don't really even discuss it."

-McGovern is the scientific director of the biomolecular archaeology project for cuisine, fermented beverages and health at the University of Pennsylvania Museum in Philadelphia.
+McGovern is the scientific director of the Biomolecular Archaeology Project for Cuisine, Fermented Beverages and Health at the University of Pennsylvania Museum in Philadelphia.
 He's also an anthropology adjunct professor at the university.

 He often travels with the founder and CEO of Dogfish Head Craft Brewery, Sam Calagione, with whom he works to re-create ancient beverages and give educational talks about them.